lutskvadym/my-taxi-service/README.md

 # Project description
 Java web application which represents taxi web service.
 It has been built using Solid principles and authentication services.
 Users can manipulate data about drivers, and cars/manufacturers by linking them together or adding/removing them as well.
 It provides the ability to register a new user as a driver, filtering available cars for authenticated drivers.
-User Interface implemented with JSP.

 # Technologies
 - Java 11